JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 The *scope* of a variable is the region of code within which a variable is visible.
 Variable scoping helps avoid variable naming conflicts.
 The concept is intuitive: two functions can both have arguments called `x` without the two `x`'s referring to the same thing.
-Similarly there are many other cases where different blocks of code can use the same name without referring to the same thing.
+Similarly, there are many other cases where different blocks of code can use the same name without referring to the same thing.
 The rules for when the same variable name does or doesn't refer to the same thing are called scope rules; this section spells them out in detail.